-Berlin based designers have discovered the aesthetic appeal of manipulating microalgae to produce inks for textile printing.
-Inspired by work in the German biotech industry, the designer duo were recently subject of a Ted talk praising their creative efforts in founding Algaemy.
+Berlin-based designers have discovered the aesthetic appeal of manipulating microalgae to produce inks for textile printing.
+Inspired by work in the German biotech industry, the designer duo was recently subject of a Ted talk praising their creative efforts in founding Algaemy.

 Glomb and Weber designed their Algaemy project as a natural alternative to the typical synthetic dyes used in the textiles industry today.
 By building their own printing machine, the Blond & Bieber Studio in Berlin has been nominated for the German Design award 2015.

 Microlgae has seen a surge in biotech applications for a wide range of purposes.
 From biofuels to a natural Vegan alternative source for Omega-3 dietary supplements (from Swedish Simris Alg), Miroalgae are clearly extremely versatile organisms for industry.

 What will be next?
 You can watch Weber’s TED X talk here.

 Feel free to send us comments about this article to email@example.com and/or comment on that article on social media.